Hiti3/Android-Game/README.md

 # Android-Game
 An android game made in Java with Eclipse.
 The game was made on an open-source framework from a book called: <i>"Beginning Android Games"</i>.

-All of the in-game assets and graphic design was made by myself.
+All of the in-game assets and the graphic design wes made by Tadej Hiti.

 Currently I'm upgrading the games framework to be up to-date with todays modern standards, using the Libgdx framework.
 The game is currently in early buld.